JanssenProject/jans/docs/casa/administration/custom-branding.md

 In the `/opt/jans/jetty/casa/static` folder, you can place your own version of the main stylesheet and images Casa uses.
 No other stylesheet should be overriden.

-To start, log in to the chroot and do the following:
+To start, log in to the Janssen Server and do the following:

 ```
-cd /opt/jans/jetty/casa/static
+cd /opt/jans/jetty/jans-casa/static
-jar -xf ../webapps/casa.war images styles/gluu/style.css
+jar -xf ../webapps/jans-casa.war images styles/gluu/style.css
 ```

 This will copy the files you can edit later (these are the original versions provided out of the box in Casa).